 The Cutty Sark Tall Ships Race came to celebrate the opening of Milford Marina.
 Launched by HRH Prince Andrew, the event attracted thousands of spectators to Milford Haven to watch the magnificent tall ships racing.

-The Port of Milford Haven celebrated its 60th Anniversary in 2018.
+The Port of Milford Haven celebrated its 60th Anniversary.
 A Facebook group to celebrate this milestone proved very popular, and many former and current colleagues enjoyed reminiscing and sharing photographs and memories.

 A revised Milford Waterfront Development plan was submitted to Pembrokeshire County Council and a resolution to grant consent to the updated scheme was provided in June.